girishgnair/ubertest/README.md

 Database used is sqlite, using the Flask-SQLAlchemy extension to manage the application.
 This extension provides a wrapper for the SQLAlchemy project, which is an Object Relational Mapper or ORM

+I have based this coding example using http://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world.
+As I do not have any experience in python web programming.
+It was definitely a fun challenge to learn from this tutorial and change the code around to meet my requirements.

 Setup
 -----